Leelee Sobieski

 Liliane Rudabet Gloria Elsveta "Leelee" Sobieski (born June 10, 1983) is an American artist and retired actress.
-She achieved fame in her teens with roles in films such as Deep Impact, Eyes Wide Shut, Joy Ride, Here on Earth, and The Glass House.
-She received Emmy Award and Golden Globe Award nominations for her portrayal of the title character in the television film Joan of Arc and a further Golden Globe nomination for her performance in the miniseries Uprising.
+She achieved fame in her teens with roles in films such as Deep Impact (1998), Never Been Kissed, Eyes Wide Shut (both 1999), Here on Earth (2000), Joy Ride and The Glass House (both 2001).

-Sobieski continued to work in films and on television until retiring in 2012, after which she focused on her art career.
+She received Emmy and Golden Globe Award nominations for her portrayal of the title character in the television film Joan of Arc (1999), and a further Golden Globe nomination for her performance in the NBC miniseries Uprising (2001).
+Sobieski continued to work in films and on television until retiring from acting in 2012, after which she focused on her children and art career.

-Early life
+Early life and education

-Sobieski was born in New York City.
-Her mother, Elizabeth Sobieski (née Salomon), is an American film producer and screenwriter who also works as Sobieski's manager, and her father, Jean Sobieski, is a French-born painter and former actor of Polish and Swiss descent.
+Sobieski was born in New York City, on June 10, 1983.
+Her mother, Elizabeth Sobieski (née Salomon), is an American film producer and screenwriter who also worked as Sobieski's manager, and her father, Jean Sobieski, is a French-born painter and former actor of Polish and Swiss descent.
 Her maternal grandfather, United States Navy Captain Robert Salomon, was Jewish.
 Her maternal grandmother was of Ashkenazi Jewish and one quarter Dutch descent.
 Sobieski grew up in a "pan-religious" family; she has said that she is "proud of [her] melting pot roots".
 Her younger brother is Robert "Roby" Sobieski.

 Sobieski's first name, Liliane, was the name of her paternal grandmother.
 One of her middle names, Elsveta, is derived from her mother's name, Elizabeth.

 She graduated from Trevor Day School in 2001 and studied literature and fine art at Brown University but did not graduate.